Katapult Firmware

 - CAN connection

-- SB2040_PRO supports CAN.
+- SB2040_PRO supports CAN

 Entering Flash Mode

-The circled button is the BOOT button.
+The circled area is the BOOT button

 Loading...

-Flashing the Firmware
+Flashing Firmware

 - Windows Flashing Tutorial

-- Host PC Flashing Tutorial
+- Host Flashing Tutorial

 - Katapult firmware for SB2040 PRO